 Pessoi as wiping objects are found in Ancient Greek art, writings, and even proverbs.
-For example, an ancient Greek wine cup depicts a squatting man mid-wipe with a cane in one hand and a pessoi in the other (you can view this artifact at the Museum of Fine Arts in Boston, and you can see a picture here).
+For example, an ancient Greek wine cup depicts a squatting man mid-wipe with a cane in one hand and a pessoi in the other.

 As another example, the Ancient Greeks recited a proverb to emphasize being frugal, which roughly translates to “three stones are enough to wipe one’s arse.”

 Some ceramic fragments used to wipe were inscribed with an individual’s names, which some believe indicates that Greeks were, quite literally, soiling the name of someone they did not like.
 This would be akin to our toilet paper printed with your favorite enemy’s face.

 By modern standards, pessoi and ostraka would not be considered very hygienic, especially if you were frugally using only three.
 Some suggest that rough textures and sharp edges could have led to irritation and hemorrhoids.
 However, pessoi and ostraka represent an early widespread adoption of a single “accepted” wiping method – a collective agreement that particular objects were a good way to wipe, which can be considered an improvement from the “closest smooth-ish object” method.

 Ancient Rome employed one of the most interesting wiping methods on our tour, what we at Pristine consider to be a low point in the history of human hygiene: the communal sponge-on-a-stick.